are mortgage payments tax deductible - tradeprofinances.com

 The Tax Cuts and Jobs Act (TCJA) of 2017 made significant changes to the mortgage interest deduction.
 The most notable change was the reduction of the maximum deductible acquisition debt to $750,000 from $1 million for loans taken out after December 15, 2017.
 The deduction for home equity debt remains limited to $100,000 and is subject to the same restrictions as before the TCJA.

-Read More What is a good tip percentage mortgage
+Read More what is jumbo mortgage

 The Financial Benefits of the Mortgage Interest Deduction